 When we work DevOps pipelines, pipeline logs often help us diagnose what went wrong or right.
 An easy way to make text stand out is to put some colors.
-You might notice how a red text instantly directs our attention to errors in a haystack of text.
+For example, red text instantly directs our attention to errors in a haystack of text.

 // render the default font